palak0617/Tribute_Page/README.md

 2. The project also contains pop_ups and hovering effects.

-3. the main code contains of marquee tags,nav bars,container cards,linking and many more.
+3. The main code contains of marquee tags,nav bars,container cards,linking and many more.

+4. The end page consists of scratch card which makes the end page look nice.

+# Future Scope :

+1. We can make the site to use light mode and dark mode .

+2. We can make user login page and send a direct email to confirm registration when the user enters the information.

+3. We can use ai tools to generate speech .

+4. We can also use ai tools to generate multiple tribute pages for any personality.